Episode Transcript

 So here's the thing.
 We're going to the bank.

 What if we're the money?
-We kidnap ourselves, you see,
+We kidnap ourselves, you see.

-Wonderland, of course, because he loves cocaine.
+John Holmes began frequenting Wonderland, of course, because

-Right, that'll do it.
-And you know they have floors to
+And you know they have floors tosleep on it.

-for drugs.
+information for drugs.
 So that's the he's like, hey, I

 got the word on the street.
 What's the word on the street?

-Like you got any money?
+You got any money?
 He's like now, but that guy was

 know that guy is oh, here's coke, $5 worth of cocaine, which

-is just enough to keep him hooked.
+is just enough to keep him.
+Hooked.

 Yeah, he started running errandsfor them.